Emergence and Correspondence for String Theory Black Holes: The Correspondence Principle

 In the Bohr case, this limit involves going to large quantum number and large distances in the quantum atom, i.e.~$r / r_{e} \gg 1$, with $r_{e}$ the Bohr radius.
 Analogously, in the full open string theory, considered at large distances compared to the string length, one takes the limit of large $N$ (or strong `t Hooft coupling $g_{\sm s}N$) to arrive at the supergravity black hole.
 The latter, too, is probed at large distances $r / r_{\tn S} \gg 1$, with $r_{\tn S}$ the Schwarzschild radius.
 In both the Bohr case and open string theory, the quantum system is taken as in principle valid at all energy scales: it is the `fundamental' system.

 The situation is shown in Figure \ref{CORRESP}, with the more fundamental quantum systems at bottom.
+(Cf. Figure 3 of Section 3.3 of our companion paper.)
 The correspondence arrow relates the (quantum) open string theory with D-branes for $g_{\sm s}N \rightarrow \infty$ to the $p$-brane black hole solution of supergravity.
-That arrow captures that one moves to both low energies and large quantum numbers when going from the full quantum system to its classical limit (in contradistinction to Figure \ref{Adiabatic}, the new Figure \ref{CORRESP} has the energy scales along its vertical axis; emergence involves going to both large $N$ and large distances and is here a rightward arrow).
+That arrow captures that one moves to both low energies and large quantum numbers when going from the full quantum system to its classical limit (in contrast to Figure \ref{Adiabatic}, the new Figure \ref{CORRESP} has the energy scales along its vertical axis; emergence involves going to both large $N$ and large distances and is here a rightward arrow).
 On the right hand side, the regime of large $N$ is identified with the system at low energies, as high energy modes are integrated out when moving vertically up.
 As one moves along the correspondence arrow, the energy scales are inverted.
 This is also a manifestation of the open-closed string duality.

 To do their calculation of the entropy, Strominger and Vafa needed one more step.
 They had to go to small distances, and to the D-brane world-volume theory (the top left in Figure \ref{CORRESP}).
 There, they could count states.
 And the result remained valid because of invariances, both in linking the D-brane system to the supergravity solution as one varies the coupling, and in linking the D-brane systems at large and small separation.
 These invariances are the consequence of the BPS or extremal nature of the systems, and needed to be navigated by making `adiabatic' changes.
 That is: variations in the coupling or probe distance would not affect the state-counting in the D-brane system, since the number was an invariant.